wengchaoxi/one-suno-api/README_EN.md

 **Key Features**

-- *Unified Interface* -  With no official API from Suno AI, One Suno API standardizes the fragmented ecosystem of third-party APIs by providing a consistent interface.
+- Unified Interface: With no official API from Suno AI, One Suno API standardizes the fragmented ecosystem of third-party APIs by providing a consistent interface.
-- *Load Balancing* - Uses weighted round-robin algorithm to distribute requests.
+- Load Balancing: Uses weighted round-robin algorithm to distribute requests.
-- *Easy to Extend* - Modular design supports quick integration of new third-party Suno APIs.
+- Easy to Extend: Modular design supports quick integration of new third-party Suno APIs.
+- Containerized Deployment: Easy deployment and management using Docker.

 ## API Documentation